 TPAH and TPH can be used if the fractional composition of the dissolved components in the aqueous phase is not changing.
-For this situation the TPAH and TPH would be proportional to the toxic unit concentrations.
-Note that for cases where the dissolved concentrations of the TPAH and TPH are explicitly measured, the computation of the toxic unit concentration is straightforward since the acute LC50 and chronic EC20 are available for many species (Di Toro et al., 2000; Di Toro and McGrath, 2000; McGrath et al., 2004), and the acute and chronic HC5s are also available if the species of interest is not available (McGrath et al., 2018).
+For this situation, the TPAH and TPH would be proportional to the TU concentrations.
+Note that for cases where the dissolved concentrations of the TPAH and TPH are explicitly measured, the computation of the TU concentration is straightforward because the acute LC50 and chronic EC20 are available for many species (Di Toro and McGrath, 2000; Di Toro et al., 2000; McGrath et al., 2004), and the acute and chronic HC5s are also available if the species of interest is not available (McGrath et al., 2018).

 Another problem with TPAH is that it does not capture all the toxic components.
 The comparison below considers the toxicity of an aqueous phase WAF in equilibrium with a large enough oil loading to ensure that the oil composition is not significantly altered by the dissolution of the oil components into the aqueous phase once equilibrium has been achieved.
 The resulting saturated aqueous phase has the highest dissolved concentrations that can exist for this oil.
-Figure 3.10 presents the results of a PETROTOX simulation for the 10 oil samples presented in Figure 3.9 for which the detailed composition is available at an oil loading = 10 g oil/L that saturates the aqueous phase.
-The figure presents the sum of the acute HC5 TUs due to dissolved PAHs only and the total TU that considers all the dissolved hydrocarbons.
+Figure 3.10 presents the results of a PETROTOX simulation for the 10 oil samples presented in Figure 3.9, for which the detailed composition is available at an oil loading = 10 g oil/L that saturates the aqueous phase.
+The figure presents both the sum of the acute HC5 TUs due to dissolved PAHs only and the total TU that considers all the dissolved hydrocarbons.

-The results indicate that acute HC5 TU concentrations for saturated WAFs vary from $\sim 5$ to $\sim 50$ TU, whereas the TUs due to total PAHs vary from $\sim 1$ to $\sim 10$ TUs.
-It is clear that for several of the oils, the PAHs are not the major source of toxic units and, therefore, the toxicity of the WAF.
-Therefore using TPAH as a dose metric would miss a significant fraction of the toxic components for the majority of these oils, in addition to not having the appropriate normalization that is included in derivation of TUs (equation 1).
-For these two reasons, the use of TPAH as a dose metric is not scientifically defensible when applied across oils or different weathering states of the same oil.
+The results indicate that acute HC5 TU concentrations for saturated WAFs vary from $\sim$ 5 to $\sim$ 50 TUs, whereas the TUs due to total PAHs vary from $\sim$ 1 to $\sim$ 10 TUs.
+It is clear that for several of the oils, the PAHs are not the major source of TUs and, therefore, the toxicity of the WAF.
+Therefore, using TPAH as a dose metric would miss a significant fraction of the toxic components for the